-In the second line of defence, the Risk Controlling and Compliance units facilitate and monitor the implementation of effective risk management in the other units and ensure independent risk reporting within the Bank.
+In the second line of defence, the Risk Controlling and Compliance units facilitate and monitor the implementation of effective risk management and ensure independent risk reporting to the management of the Bank.

 The third line of defence consists of the Bank's independent Internal Audit Department, which employs a risk-oriented approach to evaluate how effectively Berenberg controls its risks and how well the first and second lines of defence perform their tasks.